jamiehenzy/Genome_analysis_Explore/Variants.md

 ```

 Looks good!
-Fastqc generated two outputs for us, a `.html` and a `.zip` directory
+Fastqc generated two outputs for us – a `.html` and a `.zip` directory.
+Notice also that the command worked on compressed files.
+It will work on either compressed or unzipped files.

 Let's run fastqc on the remaining files, and then we'll take a look at the output.
 You may have noticed fastqc just used the same file name to produce our output with different extensions.
 We can take advantage of that by running fastqc on all our datafiles with the wildcard `*`.